gracevaziri/DataVisualization2021/FiguresJournal.md

 My first objective was to remake their bar charts as boxplots that show the raw data as points.
 ![latency](Images/latency.png)
 ![distance](Images/distance.png)

+I saw a lot of spread in the data, so I thought it would be good to look at the confidence estimates around their model output.
+I didn't ever manage to successfully recreate their exact model output.
+And I really just wanted to focus on the main effect of infection group (which I refer to as Treatment group, because that makes more sense to me).
+This was the only variable that was significant in their model, so I just made a model testing the effect of treatment group on the latency time, and included toad ID as a random effect.